310mc/https-310mc.github.io-tl/source/_posts/scout/biblio.md

 He’s usually there whenever I go to the library, and he sometimes helps me out in finding books, so that's how I’ve talked to him before.

 Umm, Aoba-senpai, what happened?
-Were those screams we were hearing for some time now from you…?
+Those screams that we heard… Were they you…?
 {% endbubble %}

 {% bubble Tsumugi hidden %}